 - The only way to make cycling mass transit, as the Government wants, is to provide safe, direct routes everywhere.
 You can’t go from Hove Cemetery to Hove Park via New Church Road.

 - The pop-up lanes have been funded using money from the government’s Active Travel Fund.
 Successive rounds of funding are dependent upon the last round being properly invested.
-If the OSR lanes are cancelled, the council risks losing new funds, when it’s already strapped for cash.
+If the OSR lanes are cancelled, the council will lose new funds, when it’s already strapped for cash.

 - The Old Shoreham Road has been identified as a key cycling route for the council’s draft Local Cycling & Walking Infrastructure Plan (LCWIP).
 If the temporary lanes are removed, they’ll only have to be put back as a permanent scheme, which will be more costly.